-The lens, camera and light box and proper cleaning will produce the best possible raw data for the final image.
-To produce a great final result, you need (professional) post processing software.
-The post processing software is used for the following basic tasks which have to be done for each photo:
+The lens, camera, lightbox, and proper cleaning will produce the best possible raw data for the final image.
+You need (professional) post-processing software to produce a great final result.
+The post-processing software is used for the following basic tasks which have to be done for each photo:

 - Light correction